Little Lord Fauntleroy (1936 film): Critical response

-Frank S. Nugent reviewed the film for the New York Times on April 3, 1936, and gave it a favorable review.
+When the movie was shown at the Radio City Music Hall, Frank S. Nugent reviewed the film for the New York Times on April 3, 1936, and gave it a favorable review.

 Home media

 Long in the public domain, Little Lord Fauntleroy was released on DVD and Blu-ray Disc by Kino Lorber in 2012.
 The film was remastered by the George Eastman House Motion Picture Department, from Selznick's personal print.

 DVD Talk wrote: "This Kino Classics release, while far from perfect, sources an original 35mm nitrate print resulting in a better than acceptable presentation.
 And unless original film elements turn up, this is probably the best Little Lord Fauntleroy is going to look for the foreseeable future.
 Highly recommended".